 The Sketch Editor of the OK Geometry is accessed via the Sketch button on the main menu bar.
-To exit edit mode, click the Sketch button again or click another button on the main menu bar.
+To exit edit mode, click on the Sketch button again or click another button on the main menu bar.

 The left part of the interface (the information pane) contains various sections that can be collapsed or expanded (Figure 1).
-In the Task section you can write or edit the description of a task.
+You can expand or collapse each section by clicking the triangular button next to the section title (right click on these buttons for a full expansion).
+In the Task section you can write or edit textual information related to the construction (e.g., description of a construction, formulation of a task, comments).
+The Treatment section contains information to be used in the analysis (outside the Sketch Editor).
 The section Transformations & Parameters contains the lists of transformations and parameters/expressions that are declared in a construction.
-Finally, the Treatment section contains information to be used in the analysis (outside the Sketch Editor).
-You can expand or collapse the sections by clicking the triangular button next to the section title (right click these buttons for a full expansion).
-The Help section contains explanations of the commands used.
+Finally, the Help section contains explanations of the commands used.
+You can at any time turn the Help section on or off with the F8 key.